Sagrada Familia basilica aerial view with intricate spires, Barcelona, Spain

 Claim Flight Compensation

-Morning: Sagrada Família (book 9am entry).
-Late morning: Walk to Hospital de Sant Pau.
-Afternoon: Park Güell (pre-book).
-Evening: Passeig de Gràcia—Casa Batlló exterior, then tapas dinner in Eixample.
+Morning: Sagrada Família (book 09:00 entry, allow 2-3 hours).
+Late morning: Walk to Hospital de Sant Pau modernist complex.
+Afternoon: Park Güell (pre-book timed entry).
+Evening: Passeig de Gràcia—Casa Batlló and La Pedrera exteriors lit up, tapas dinner in Eixample.

-Morning: Gothic Quarter walking tour—Barcelona Cathedral, Plaça del Rei, Roman walls.
-Afternoon: El Born district—Picasso Museum, Santa Maria del Mar church, lunch at El Xampanyet.
-Evening: Barceloneta Beach sunset, seafood dinner at beachfront chiringuito.
+Morning: Gothic Quarter walking tour—Barcelona Cathedral, Plaça del Rei, Roman Temple of Augustus.
+Afternoon: El Born district—Picasso Museum (pre-book), Santa Maria del Mar church, vermouth at El Xampanyet.
+Evening: Stroll to Barceloneta Beach for sunset, seafood dinner at a chiringuito.

 Markets & Montjuïc

-Morning: Boqueria market for brunch and shopping.
-Midday: Cable car up Montjuïc—castle, Olympic Stadium, Miró Foundation.
-Afternoon: Magic Fountain rehearsal (if scheduled).
-Evening: Poble Sec tapas crawl on Carrer de Blai.
+Morning: La Boqueria market for brunch and shopping.
+Midday: Cable car up Montjuïc—castle views, MNAC art museum.
+Afternoon: Fundació Joan Miró or Olympic Stadium area.
+Evening: Magic Fountain show (check schedule), then Poble Sec tapas crawl on Carrer de Blai.

 Best for: Medieval history, cathedral, winding lanes, budget stays